shabeer-syed/acesinehrs/_pages/starterguide.md

 }
 ```
 ### Restructuring the data
 * *Restructuring data files and fields*.
-Now, restructure all files and data fields (variables) into the same long format, and rename variable into consistent names.
-For example, the ONS mortality and HES-APC databases are provided by CPRD in wide format and needs restructuring.Now, its time to rest Keep only essential data fields/variables to reduce file size. e.g. In the CPRD clinical file, the vairables *"constype, sysdate, data8"* can easily be omitted, as they are rarely used for the ACEs.
+Now, we need to restructure all files and data fields (variables) into a consistent "long format", and rename variable into consistent names.
+The consitent structure ensures we can easily bind all files into one combined file later.
+For example, the ONS mortality and HES-APC databases are provided by CPRD in wide format and needs restructuring.
+* Drop any irrelevant data fields/variables to reduce file size. e.g. In the CPRD clinical file, the vairables *"constype, sysdate, data8"* can easily be omitted, as they are rarely used for the ACEs.

-* Make sure to add an extra variable to each data file to label the original data source (HES, CPRD clinical), as the data will be compiled into one file later.
+* Make sure to add an extra variable to each data file to label the original data source (HES, CPRD clinical) before saving it.

 ## Data cleaning and code standardisation
+Most large EHR files contain various types of errors, such as missing values, inconsistent formats, or invalid entries.
+Data cleaning the  ensures consistency across different variables and datasets.
+It involves standardizing formats, resolving inconsistencies, and handling missing values.
+Consistent data is crucial for accurate analysis and interpretation of ACEs indicators.

 * Clean and remove any punctuations, white spaces or trailing alphanumerics from data fields with relevant codes

 ```ruby